 - Permanent Partial Disability: benefits for an employee who experiences a permanent injury but is capable of working in some capacity.

-The state of Iowa offers some of the most generous compensation benefits in the country, and both these types of benefits pay 80 percent of the worker’s spendable weekly earnings, up to a set maximum.
+Iowa offers some of the most generous compensation benefits in the country, and both these types of benefits pay 80 percent of the worker’s spendable weekly earnings, up to a set maximum.

 Once it has been determined that the worker has reached maximum recovery for his injury, the extent of the injury will be examined.
 The severity of the injury—whether it is complete or partial—will determine the type and amount of compensation that a worker can obtain.
 This will also affect how long the benefits will be paid.